JUCILY117/Federated-Learning-for-Privacy-Preserving-Collaborative-AI-2210990114_2210990094_2210990121/README.md

-# Federated Learning Experimental Analysis (IID vs Non-IID)
+# Federated Learning for Privacy-Preserving Collaborative AI: An Experimental Analysis of Data Distribution (IID vs Non-IID)

 ## 📌 Project Overview
 This project implements a Federated Learning (FL) simulation system to analyze how data distribution affects model performance.
 The study compares three learning approaches: